dx-dtran/gpt2-vision/README.md

 ### Context-aware predictions

-To solve this, language models use the full context of the prompt to effectively combine the embeddings, capturing the complete meaning of the text.
+To address this ambiguity, language models use the full context of the prompt to effectively combine the embeddings, capturing the complete meaning of the text.
 The next word is then sampled from a region in the space close to this context-aware representation

 In the first sentence, a language model might focus on "flew out," adjusting the embeddings to create a representation meaning "bat" as a flying animal.
-This refined embedding might be close to "cave" in the semantic space, so the model may predict "cave"
+This refined animal embedding might be close to "cave" in the semantic space, so the model may predict "cave"

 In the second sentence, a model might focus on "player swung," adjusting the embeddings to represent "bat" as sports equipment, leading the model to predict "baseball"